Watching the Detectives (film): Plot

-Sometime later, Neil is leaving to meet Violet at the park when he runs into friends who beg to come along and meet Violet.
+Some time later, Neil is leaving to meet Violet at the park when he runs into friends who beg to come along and meet Violet.
 She feeds them another party's picnic meal and leaves them to answer for it.
-Neil tries to make their next date quieter, by watching a basketball game, but a bored Violet then does not want to stay the night and departs.
+Neil tries to make their next date quieter, by watching a basketball game, but Violet grows bored and leaves.
 Later, he goes to see a band play at Jonathan's bar and spots Violet flirting with a musician.
-Jealous, he stages a rock guitar scene for her on their next date.
-After they have sex, she reveals that she just staged the club scene.
-She tells him about all the musicians she has dated, including a bald, Polish, avant-garde musician called the Bald Giant who stalks her from city to city.
-Paranoid, Neil imagines that every bald white man he sees is the stalker until Violet stages a scene where she has been tied to a chair by the Bald Giant, who turns out to be her friend Denis.
+Jealous, he stages a private rock concert for her on their next date.
+After they have sex, she reveals that she knows he was spying on her at the bar.
+She tells him about all the musicians she has dated, including a bald, Polish avant-garde musician called the Bald Giant who stalks her from city to city.
+Paranoid, Neil imagines that every bald white man he sees is the stalker until Violet stages a scene where she has been tied to a chair by the Bald Giant, who turns out to be her friend Dennis.
 Frustrated by Violet's tomfoolery, Neil breaks up with her.

-Neil runs into Denise and realizes that he treated her somewhat like Violet has treated him, and that he misses Violet and the excitement she created.
-So when she calls and tells him to come to her workplace, he does.
-She tricks him into stealing money from her job at an illegal casino, with Neil thinking it is another one of her fake scenes.
+Neil encounters Denise and realizes that he treated her somewhat like Violet has treated him, and that he misses Violet and the excitement she created.
+When she calls and tells him to come to her workplace dressed as a cowboy, he does.
+She tricks him into stealing money from her job at an illegal casino, with Neil thinking it is another one of her pranks.
 He is shot at and chased.
-Neil is exhilarated by the crime, but Violet takes the money and lets him know he has been used.
+Neil is exhilarated by the crime, but Violet takes the money and informs him that he has been used.
 Neil mourns another breakup, but Violet returns to say that the breakup was a joke, too.
 Neil is initially infuriated, but Violet convinces him that his life is more interesting and adventurous with her in it.
-They make up and drive off to Graceland in the new car Violet bought with some of money from the robbery.
+They reconcile and drive off to Graceland in the new car Violet bought with some of money from the robbery.